Lucretia/hs610-info/README.md

 [Here](https://gist.github.com/Lucretia/a0948f9cdb4ee2c11d6ef901236b5d9c) is the dump from the debugging tool for the ring button, i.e. button 13, and the ring in both directions.

+I found that the hub my table was plugged into caused OpenTabletDriver to stall starting, using the front USB of the computer works fine, must be a power problem.
+This also could be why the other drivers were failing.
+Need to test.

 ## Links

 * [FrOSCon DIGImend presentation](https://youtu.be/Qi73_QFSlpo)